marcelosv/eye/eye-mono/README.md

 ## Version

-2.0.0.0
+2017.2.1.1

 ## Whats is a change the last version?
-The two version of eYe had a split for using rest or messaging RabbitMQ.
+The first version of eYe had a visual monitor.
 We integrated software with eYe and it sent the metrics to the monitor.
 Now, one last version, the monitor is finished. eYe now integrates with Elasticsearch and Kibana.